karatelabs/karate/karate-gatling/README.md

 * Karate assertion failures appear in Gatling report, along with the line-numbers that failed
 * Leverage Karate's powerful assertion capabilities to check that server responses are as expected under load - which is much harder to do in Gatling and other performance testing tools
 * API invocation sequences that represent end-user workflows are much easier to express in Karate
+* *Anything* that can be written in Java can be performance tested !

 ## Demo Video
 Refer: https://twitter.com/ptrthomas/status/986463717465391104